xxxupeng/ADL/README.md

 ## Training

-We use the distributed data parallel (DDP) to train the model.
+We use the Distributed Data Parallel (DDP) to train the model.

 Please execute the bash shell in `./scripts/`, as: